DHP-stottepakke/pages/pages/dmp_supporting_info/support_04_store_protect.md

 ### File naming and organisation
 Consistent file naming and folder structures are an important part of organising data in your research project.
 It is critical to be consistent and to make all of your project partners following the same convention.

 There are different strategies for file naming and folder structure.
-Please consult the chapters in e.g. the [RDMkit for life sciences or the CESSDA Data Management Guide](support_04_store_protect#further-resources) for inspiration.
+Please consult the chapters in e.g. the [RDMkit for life sciences, the CESSDA Data Management Guide, or The Turing Way handbook](support_04_store_protect#further-resources) for inspiration.

 ### Risk evaluation
 There are different risk considerations for your project you might want to carry out depending on the nature of your project.
 Some practises like carrying physical storage media can be associated with increased risks or violate regulation and laws.
 Thus project members should be informed about the risks and the risks should be mitigated where possible.